Service Level Agreement

 How we work out the SLA

-Our SLA timers also depend on the priority of your issue or request.
-When you raise a ticket with us, we make an assessment based on the information you have given us.
+Our SLA timers depend on the priority of your issue or request.
+When you raise a ticket with us, we assess it based on the information provided.

 Priority is based on two factors:

-• LOW – there’s an easy and effective workaround, so this is more an irritation than a stoppage
+• LOW – Easy and effective workaround available; more of an irritation than a stoppage.

-• MEDIUM – operational efficiency is degraded, but there is either a reasonable workaround or other members of the team are unimpeded
+• MEDIUM – Operational efficiency is degraded, but there is a reasonable workaround, or other team members will be unimpeded.

-• HIGH – the issue is critical and one or more major business processes are stopped
+• HIGH – Critical issue with one or more major business processes stopped.

-• LOW – one person or small group of people affected
+• LOW – One person or a small group of people.

-• MEDIUM – department or large group of people affected
+• MEDIUM – Department or a large group of people.

-• HIGH – whole organisation is affected and cannot work
+• HIGH – Whole organization affected and unable to work.

 Priority Matrix High Urgency Medium Urgency Low Urgency